sympy/sympy/doc/src/guides/solving/solve-system-of-inequalities-algebraically.md

 ### Extract a Tuple of Relations

-The {any}`args <sympy.core.basic.Basic.args>` of reduced relations are the individual relations, so you can extract the constants from the left- or right-hand side of the `args`:
+The {any}`args <sympy.core.basic.Basic.args>` (arguments) of reduced relations are the individual relations, so you can extract the constants from the left- or right-hand side of the `args`:

 ```py